 Serving on the Harris (HCMS) Delegation to the TMA House of Delegates carries with it the responsibility of representing the physicians of Harris County and provides an opportunity to influence the policies of organized medicine.
-For more, see Responsibilities of a Delegation Member.

-We also hold a brief Orientation meeting just before our first business meeting, so our newer delegation members can learn more about their role and the workings of the delegation and House of Delegates.
+We also hold a brief Orientation meeting just before our first Business meeting, so our newer delegation members can learn more about their role and the workings of the delegation and House of Delegates.

 Local Meetings - Resolutions, Review Teams, Action Items